Harriet Ndow: Career

-Starting in the 1980s, with the support of the government and a World Bank loan of over $7 million, she founded several of her own schools, first the St. Joseph Nursery School and then secondary schools.
+Ndow began her teaching career 1948 as a qualified teacher at St. Joseph's Primary School in Banjul.In 1963, Harriet’s passion for education and leadership culminated in the opening of Kampama School, where she served as the head teacher.Her leadership and commitment to excellence in education led to her promotion in 1966 to Serrekunda Primary School, where she served as head teacher until her retirement in 1981.
+In the 1980s, with the support of the government and a World Bank loan of over $7 million, she founded several of her own schools, first the St. Joseph Nursery School and then secondary schools.
 In 2009, eight schools were part of their Ndow's Group of Schools.
 Among them is the Ndow's Comprehensive Senior Secondary School in Bakau New Town with 575 students from grades 10 to 12 (as of 2009).

 Awards

 In 2014 she received a Lifetime Achievement Award from the Gambia Chamber of Commerce and Industry (GCCI).

 Personal life

 Ndow was married to Chips Ndow.